zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/NEB_HiFi_Assembly/NEB_HiFi_Assembly.md

 2. Thaw the reaction constituents on ice.
 Use the Qubit dsDNA BR kit to quantify every fragment.

-3. Calculate how the molar amount of each fragment to include.
-See the HiFI assembly manual for details on this calculation, which will change depending on the number for fragments being assembled.
+3. Calculate the molar amount of each fragment to include.
+See the HiFi assembly manual for details on this calculation, which will change depending on the number for fragments being assembled.
 Use the [NEB Calculator](https://nebiocalculator.neb.com/#!/dsdnaamt) for mass to moles conversions.

     Here is an example of two recent reactions: